 Sauces, puddings, thickeners, pizzas and stuffings are just a few unexpected ways to use stale bread.
-Several vegetable dishes also put it to good use, so when you stock up on produce this spring, give them a go.
+Several vegetable dishes also put it to good use, so when you stock up on produce, give them a go.
 Consider trying these 20 ingenious ways to reinvent leftover bread.

 If you have a day-old loaf of leftover bread, ideally one with a hearty crust and dense crumb, like pain de campagne or Italian, rehydrate it — it will spring back to life and make you regret all the stale loaves you tossed out before.

 First, go against nature and hold that hard loaf under running water, according to Bon Appetit.
 You might resist at first, but keep going and saturate the exterior.
 Try not to get too much on the cut side, but if you do, it won’t hurt the process.

 Next, set the bread on a sheet pan and place it a warm oven — around 300 degrees Fahrenheit.
 Heat the bread until it has the texture and crumb of fresh bread, about six minutes for a half-loaf and eight minutes for three-fourths of a loaf.

 Make a Summer Pudding

 Want to try a tasty summer recipe?
 Combine fresh berries with stale bread and get to work on a summer pudding as soon as the season’s harvest hits the market.
 Use any mix of berries you like here — currants, strawberries, raspberries and blackberries all work.
 The juicier, the better.